 Creativity is a key component within marketing.
 Creating content your audience will engage with is essential to get results in an oversaturated market, when expressions such as banner blindness are established.
 For that reason, lack of creativity may be a concern when moving marketing efforts in-house.
 Although, when asking marketers in our State of In-housing 2021 report, 56% percent of brands actually perceive themselves as more creative since in-housing, where the main reason is they have become more curious.

 To say that in-house marketing will solve all those concerns is to simplify, but it sure can help.
 Data speaks for itself.
 With that being said, some marketers still perceive impediments when speaking of in-housing, in regards to creativity.
-Our report shows that barriers to creativity include organizational structure (44 percent), lack of technology (44 percent) and lack of time (43 percent).
+Our report shows that barriers to creativity include organisational structure (44 percent), lack of technology (44 percent) and lack of time (43 percent).
 Other concerns may be lack of skills/talent and high costs.
 If these impediments are relevant to your organisation, you might find the perspectives below intriguing.

-Impediment 1: Lack of time
+Problem 1: Lack of time

 Many companies choose to outsource all or parts of their marketing efforts due to lack of time.
 Therefore, to say that bringing them in-house will save time, might seem foreign.
 Still, with the right team and the right tools, in-house marketing can definitely save you time.
 For one, working in-house means you have all the product as well as company knowledge within reach.
 Compared to working with an external agency, that can definitely speed up production.
 Overall, it is a lot easier to improve workflows and collaboration when everyone is under the same roof – or working in the same, cloud-based platform.